 Indonesian

-Chicken Satay Madura (Easy Indonesian Street Food!)
+Chicken Satay Madura (My Favorite Indonesian Street Food!)

-Simple Indonesian Chicken Satay
+Chicken Satay

 Sometimes it was chicken, sometimes it was whatever meat hadn’t expired yet—skewered, smoky, and eaten standing up.

 In Indonesia, satay isn’t just food—it’s a culture.
-Indonesian Satay Chicken is a flavorful dish featuring marinated chicken skewers grilled to perfection and served with a rich, savory peanut sauce.
+Indonesian Chicken satay is a flavorful dish featuring marinated chicken skewers grilled to perfection and served with a rich, savory peanut sauce.

 It’s a popular street food known for its smoky aroma, tender meat, and bold spices.